callum-hart/mono/Immutable CSS musings.md

     6. More confident to make changes -> less risk of side effects
 - More performant?
 Is it expensive for the CSSDOM to draw elements with duplicate property declarations? i.e draw h1 with font size 18px and then redraw h1 with font size 20px.
 - [Motivation] Fed up of scrolling through inspectors style tab hunting down the 'winning' CSS rule.
 In some cases a property was set 10 times.
 And I just thought this has got to stop.
 Not only is tracking down styles difficult, changing them can be equally combersome: having to compete with specificity, cascade and importance.
 Often CSS rules only exist soley to overright unwanted inherited styles - differentiating between required styles and those that act as a bandaide is tricky.
 No wonder maintaing CSS is a nightmare!
 The problems are a **language** and **architectural** issue.
+- [Case studies] Look at the CSS for popular websites and see how often styles are overriden.
+For example the "What's happening" Netflix popup.
+- [Docs] When explaining concepts include a code example(s) demonstrating each concept in isolation. *Concept being a type / modifier / motive / pattern / principal*.

 ### Tooling / Ecosystem